anijitsahu/simple-aws-lambda-ses-cron/README.md

 After successful deployment, you can invoke the deployed function.
 All the `cron` events will invoke the deployed functions in stipulated time interval.

-However, to call using `httpApi` you can use any REST Client with the `url` and *HTTP Verbs* as shown in Terminal after using `serverless deploy`.
+However, to call using `httpApi` you can use any REST Client like [Talend API Tester](https://chrome.google.com/webstore/detail/talend-api-tester-free-ed/aejoelaoggembcahagimdiliamlcdmfm?hl=en) with the `url` and *HTTP Verbs* as shown in Terminal after using `serverless deploy`.